Saarinen Round Dining Tableby Eero Saarinen, 1955-1957 — from 2.432,00 €

 The logo "Knoll" can be found on the underside of the table.
 A name badge with the logo "KnollStudio" and the signature of the designer is also located either under the table top or on the table top support.

-How many chairs fit on a Saarinen Dining Table?
+How many chairs fit round a Saarinen dining table?

 Ø 91 cm: 3-4 chairs